OceanBase Database provides horizontal scaling and data dynamic balancing capabilities for load balancing.

 Primary Zone, which refers to the list of zones providing read/write services.

-You can scale the number of zones providing read/write services by increasing or decreasing the number of primary zones, thereby achieving horizontal scaling of the read/write service across zones.
+You can scale the number of zones providing read/write services by increasing or decreasing the number of first-priority primary zones, thereby achieving horizontal scaling of the read/write service across zones.

 For more information about how to scale a tenant by adjusting the primary zone, see Scale a tenant by adjusting the primary zone.